nicoleivanov/react-hooks-wat/README.md

 ### Presentation

-This presentation is a markdown file that uses Deckset to run.
+This presentation uses [Deckset](https://www.deckset.com/) to turn the `./presentation.md` markdown file into a working presentation.

 ## Examples